telefonicaid/iotagent-json/docs/contribution.md

 ## How to contribute

-If you'd like to contribute, start by searching through the [issues](https://github.com/telefonicaid/iotagent-node-lib/issues) and
+If you'd like to contribute, start by searching through the [issues](https://github.com/telefonicaid/iotagent-json/issues) and
-[pull requests](https://github.com/telefonicaid/iotagent-node-lib/pulls) to see whether someone else has raised a similar idea or question.
+[pull requests](https://github.com/telefonicaid/iotagent-json/pulls) to see whether someone else has raised a similar idea or question.
+In adition, you can also check in the IoTAgent Node Lib framework repository for [issues](https://github.com/telefonicaid/iotagent-node-lib/issues) and [pull requests](https://github.com/telefonicaid/iotagent-node-lib/pulls) across all the IoT-Agents

 If you don't see your idea listed, and you think it fits into the goals of this guide, do one of the following: